stoganych/frontend-project-lvl1/README.md

 ## brain-progression

 Write the lost number in progression. if you have a right answer, there will be next progression and so three times.
 After all right answers you will be congratulate on.
 If your answer is false, you'll try again.

+## brain-prime

+Answer on question: is this number prime(yes/no)? if you have a right answer, there will be next question and so three times.
+After all right answers you will be congratulate on.
+If your answer is false, you'll try again.